You don’t have to look very far to find studies confirming what we all know to be true–the legal profession is suffering.

 Learn from my mistakes.
 Build your practice and find your independence.

-Law firms and leadership fighting to retain their best talent.
+Law firm leadership fighting to retain their best talent.

 According to the NALP Foundation’s 2017 Update on Associate Attrition Report, 44 percent of associates leave their firms after being there for three years.